louishhy/min-server/README.md

 ## Subprojects
 ### [MinHTTP](minhttp)
-[Flask](https://flask.palletsprojects.com/en/3.0.x/)-like, minimalistic implementation of HTTP server from the `socket` level using Python.
+[Flask](https://flask.palletsprojects.com/en/3.0.x/)-like, minimalistic implementation of HTTP server from the `socket` level using only native Python libraries.

 ### MinWebSocket
 🥳 To be implemented, stay tuned!